Religion in Circassia: Conversion to Islam

 The Kabardian Circassians had long been under Muslim influence from Dagestan and were therefore the first Circassian community to embrace Islam.
 In 1570, some Kabardian aristocrats converted to Islam under the influence of the Tatars; in 1578, the Grand Prince of Kabardia officially converted.
 Remains of mosques from this period survive to this day.

 In Western Circassia, Islam entered Circassian culture not directly, but through stories and folk tales.
-Ceremonies celebrating the birth of the Prophet Muhammad gradually became common among the people.
-Following the Kabardians, the Hatuqway, Zhaney, Barakay (an Abazin tribe), and Besleney tribes also converted to Islam.
+Ceremonies celebrating the birth of the Islamic prophet Muhammad gradually became common among the people.
+Following the Kabardians, the Hatuqay, Zhaney, Barakay (an Abazin tribe), and Besleney tribes also converted to Islam.

 Evliya Çelebi, who visited Circassia in 1666, wrote that mosques existed in the villages and that the people chanted "la ilahe illallah" (There is no god but Allah), but they failed to fully grasp Islam and continued their old traditions.
 During the same period, Katip Çelebi stated that some Circassians were Muslim, while others were still considered "infidels".
 It is also known that a very small Shia community existed due to Iranian influence.

 In the 17th century, Christianity had largely lost its influence among the Circassians, and Islam was spreading superficially and slowly, intertwined with paganism.

-In the 17th century, Giovanni Luca wrote about the religion of the Circassians:...Some are followers of the religion of Muhammad, others practice the Byzantine Rite (Orthodox Christianity), but the first one is more numerous...In 1717, Ottoman Sultan Murad IV ordered the acceleration of efforts to spread Islam in Circassia.
-That same year, Crimean Khan Devlet III Giray issued an edict ordering the killing of Christian priests in the region and the burning of religious books.
+In the 17th century, Giovanni Luca wrote about the religion of the Circassians:...Some are followers of the religion of Muhammad, others practice the Byzantine Rite (Orthodox Christianity), but the first one is more numerous...In 1717, Crimean Khan Devlet III Giray issued an edict ordering the killing of Christian priests in the region and the burning of religious books.
 By the late 18th century, Islam began to spread more rapidly among the Circassians.

 During this period, the Abzakh Circassians first converted to Islam.
 The Shapsugs, disturbed by the Abzakh's conversion to Islam, fought against them, but by the 1730s, the Shapsugs had also converted.
 Then, the Natukhajs, resenting the Shapsugs' conversion to Islam, declared them traitors and declared war on them.
-Nevertheless, the Natukhaj eventually started to embrace Islam and even emblazoned the name of the Prophet Muhammad on their flag in the 19th century.
+Nevertheless, the Natukhaj eventually started to embrace Islam and even emblazoned the name of Muhammad on their flag in the 19th century.

 While Islam slowly took root in the coastal regions, the people maintained their old beliefs and traditions for a time.
 Among the Circassian principalities in the Kuban basin, Islam was much more established, although some of the old customs were preserved.
 In 1737, Jabagh Qazanoqo was appointed chief judge of Kabarda and reformed the justice system, incorporating Quranic principles into the Adyghe Khabze.